Betty Unger

 Betty E. Unger (born August 21, 1943) is a Canadian politician and a former member of the Senate of Canada, from Alberta, Canada from January 2012 until her retirement in August 2018 upon reaching the mandatory retirement age of 75.
-Outside politics Unger owned and operated a successful nursing services company in Alberta for many years.

 Political career

 In 2000 Unger ran for the House of Commons of Canada as a candidate for the Canadian Alliance in Edmonton West, losing a close contest to Liberal Cabinet Minister Anne McLellan.
 The race was so close that the media prematurely declared a Canadian Alliance victory on election night.

 In 2004 she ran as a candidate in the 2004 Alberta senate nominee election.
 She finished a close second place behind Bert Brown.
 She is the first Albertan woman to be elected a senator-in-waiting.
 On January 6, 2012, she was appointed to the Senate on the advice of Prime Minister Stephen Harper by Governor General David Johnston.